Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

-The latter subcase is the only situation when the diagrams~$M_1'$ and~$M_2'$ are not combinatorially equivalent.
+The latter subcase is the only situation when the diagrams~$M_1'$ and~$M_1''$ are not combinatorially equivalent.
 The moves in question are shown in Figure~\ref{claim3case5b}.
-One can see that the moves~$M\xmapsto{\eta_1}M''$ and~$M\xmapsto\xi M_1$ almost commute with one another, so~$M_2'$, if viewed up to combinatorial equivalence, is obtained from~$M_1'$ by a single jump move.
+One can see that the moves~$M\xmapsto{\eta_1}M''$ and~$M\xmapsto\xi M_1$ almost commute with one another, so~$M_1''$, viewed up to combinatorial equivalence, is obtained from~$M_1'$ by a single jump move.

-This jump move exchanges one of the successors of the occupied level~$x$ with two successive occupied levels of~$M_1'$ one of which is also a successor of~$x$, and the other is~$x'$.
-Recall that the occupied level~$x'$ is untouched by the move~$M_1\xmapsto{\eta'} M_2$ and eliminated by the subsequent clean up~$M_2\xmapsto\chi M_3$.
+This jump move exchanges one of the successors of the occupied level~$x$ with two successive occupied levels of~$M_1'$, one of which is also a successor of~$x$, and the other is~$x'$.
+Recall that the occupied level~$x'$ is untouched by the move~$M_1\xmapsto{\eta'} M_2$ and eliminated by the subsequent clean-up~$M_2\xmapsto\chi M_3$.